Kenyan court drops $60 million corruption case against deputy president | Law-Order

 Kenyan court drops $60 million corruption case against deputy president

 A Kenyan court on Thursday allowed a request by public prosecutors to withdraw a 7.4 billion shillings ($60 million) corruption case against Deputy President Rigathi Gachagua, citing insufficient evidence.
-Gachagua and several and his co-accused were charged with corruption in July last year.
+On Oct.
+12, Haji issued a request to a magistrate's court to withdraw corruption charges against Aisha Jumwa - the Public Service and Gender Cabinet Secretary who is a close ally of Ruto - for lack of evidence.

 - Country: